DeepRec-AI/DeepRec/docs/docs_en/SessionGroup.md

 DeepRec will detect which CPUs can be allocated, and then allocate CPU cores to different sessions according to the distribution of CPUs on NUMA nodes.
 ```

+These options can be used in GPU task.

-## GPU Multi-Stream
+#### GPU Task
 In Inference scenarios, users often use GPUs for online services to improve computing efficiency and reduce latency.
 One problem that may be encountered here is that the online GPU utilization rate is low, resulting in a waste of resources.
-Then, to make good use of GPU resources, we allow users to use Multi-streams to process requests, which greatly improves QPS while ensuring latency.
+Then, to make good use of GPU resources, we recommend users to use Multi-streams to process requests, which greatly improves QPS while ensuring latency.

 At present inference scenarios, the multi-streams function is bound to the SessionGroup function.
 For the usage of SessionGroup, see the previous link.
 In the future, we will directly support the multi-streams function on DirectSession.

-### Usage
 The specific usage is the same as that of SessionGroup, and the following modifications need to be made on this basis.

-#### 1.Docker startup configuration
+##### 1.Docker startup configuration
-This function uses GPU MPS (Multi-Process Service) optimization, which requires the background MPS service process to be started in the docker container.
+This function uses GPU MPS (Multi-Process Service) optimization(optional, recommended to enable), which requires the background MPS service process to be started in the docker container.
 ```c++
 nvidia-cuda-mps-control -d
 ```

-#### 2.Startup command
+##### 2.Startup command
 Currently taking Tensorflow_serving as an example (it will be necessary to add other framework usage methods later), the following parameters need to be added when starting the server.

 ```c++